 Indiana University School of Social Work offers a three year part time MSW Program on the Fort Wayne IPFW Campus.
 Our MSW Program is an IUPUI program, not an IPFW program.
 However, IPFW hosts our program in Fort Wayne by providing services, classrooms and office space.
 Students in the MSW Program at the IPFW campus register through IUPUI and are technically IUPUI students.
 Courses are offered on Monday and Wednesday evenings at the IPFW campus from 6:00 p.m. - 8:40 p.m. in order to best accommodate the needs of working professionals.
 Occasionally, on line courses are also offered.

 The MSW Program in Fort Wayne at IPFW operates on a cohort model and we begin a new cohort every three years.
-Our current cohort began in 2011 and we plan to begin another cohort group Summer Session II, 2017.
+Our current cohort began in Summer II, 2014 and we plan to begin another cohort group Summer Session II, 2017.
 Applications for new cohorts will be available in the Fall of the year preceding the start of a new cohort.
 For example, MSW applications for the 2017 chohort are available on this website in the fall of 2016.